 - 13.1 The method detection limit (MDL) is defined as the minimum concentration of a substance that can be measured and reported with 99% confidence that the value is above zero.
-The MDL is equal to the level calculated by multiplying the standard deviation of N replicate measurements times the students' t test critical value for a 99% confidence level at N-1 degrees of freedom. - In a single laboratory, analyte recoveries from reagent water were determined at two concentration levels.
+The MDL is equal to the level calculated by multiplying the standard deviation of N replicate measurements times the students' t test critical value for a 99% confidence level at N-1 degrees of freedom1. - In a single laboratory, analyte recoveries from reagent water were determined at two concentration levels.
 Results were used to determine analyte MDLs and demonstrate method range.
 Analytes were divided into three spiking sets: compounds measured by UV detection (UV) and two groups of compounds measured by fluorescence detection (FD-A and FD-B), and analyzed separately.
 MDL values are given in Table 1.
-Precision and accuracy data obtained for the two concentration levels in reagent water are presented in Table 2. - In a single laboratory, analyte recoveries from dechlorinated tap water were determined at one concentration level.
+Precision and accuracy data obtained for the two concentration levels in reagent water are presented in Table 2. - 13.3 In a single laboratory, analyte recoveries from dechlorinated tap water were determined at one concentration level.
 Results were used to demonstrate method performance capabilities for a finished drinking water matrix.
 As with Section 13.2, analytes were grouped into three spiking sets (UV, FD-A and FD-B).
 Precision and accuracy results for the dechlorinated tap water are shown in Table 3.
+Table 4 contains precision and accuracy results from replicate analyses of five well water samples using Empore disk liquid-solid extraction.